Protests Against Nagorno-Karabakh Ceasefire Deal Continue in Yerevan, Armenia

-Sputnik is live from Yerevan as demonstrations against the Nagorno-Karabakh ceasefire agreement continue in the Armenian capital, where protesters are calling for the prime minister, Nikol Pashinyan, to step down.
+Sputnik is live from Yerevan as protests against the Nagorno-Karabakh ceasefire agreement continue in the Armenian capital, with demonstrators calling for the resignation of Prime Minister Nikol Pashinyan and the invalidation of the deal that secured territorial advances for Azerbaijan following six weeks of fierce fighting which is believed to have claimed as many as 5,000 lives.

-Mass rallies, staged by the opposition, erupted earlier this week after Yerevan and Baku agreed to a ceasefire in Nagorno-Karabakh, putting an end to six weeks of hostilities in the region.
-The agreement resulted in the loss of most territory controlled by the Armenian-majority self-proclaimed Republic of Artsakh (Nagorno-Karabakh) and specifies the deployment of Russian peacekeepers to the region.

-The Armenian Prime Minister described the agreement as a very hard decision to make, which nonetheless did not appease his domestic critics.
+The protests are held amid the Russian delegation's visit to the Armenian capital, where Foreign Minister Sergei Lavrov has underscored the importance of the ceasefire agreement, and stressed that all attempts to subject it to revision are unacceptable.

 All comments